l3erkt/INST414---Data-Science-Semester-Project/README.md

 This is an **observational study** — no variables were manipulated.
 The analysis reflects patterns in existing NYC city hiring data as posted.
 Findings describe correlations, not causal relationships: a higher career level being associated with higher pay does not mean that promotions *cause* salary increases in isolation from other factors (experience, tenure, agency, etc.).

 ---

-## Course Context

-This project was built for a Data Science semester capstone structured as a data-driven op-ed.
-Topics applied from the course include data cleaning with pandas, exploratory visualization, correlation analysis, non-parametric statistical testing, and communicating findings for a general audience.